watarika/ComfyUI-SendToEagle-w-Metadata/README.md

   - [py/defs/ext/](py/defs/ext/)

 ## Change History
+- 2025/10/29 1.1.2 Fixed to correctly save the value for each loop iteration to metadata when called multiple times within a loop
 - 2025/10/29 1.1.1 Add the size of the filepath (list) to the output
 - 2025/10/29 1.1.0 Added support for supplying per-image positive/negative prompts via list inputs
 - 2025/10/28 1.0.6 Changed to no preview for improved performance